 - Not a lot of projects to invest in

 - Not all investments are with monthly repayments

 - Minimum investment of €100

-The Crowdestate review has provided an very thorough walk through of the crowdfunding platform.
+The Crowdestate review has provided a very thorough walkthrough of the crowdfunding platform.
 Crowdestate has many very good aspects.
-Like an annual interest rate of 17,77%, three different loan types, regulated in Europe and Estonia, has a very customizable autoinvest, secondary market, detailed project information and much more.
-However, these benefits comes at the costs of the minimum investment on €100 per loan.
+Like an annual interest rate of 17,77%, three different loan types, regulated in Europe and Estonia, has a very customizable auto-invest, secondary market, detailed project information and much more.
+However, these benefits come at the costs of the minimum investment of €100 per loan.

-Crowdestate is a very likeable platform with lots of risk mitigation through good information provided by Crowdestate.
+Crowdestate is a very likable platform with lots of risk mitigation through good information provided by Crowdestate.